 Another reason for an unresponsive battery is outdated firmware.
 If your battery has some power left but is not charging, this might be the reason.

-Solution is pretty simple.
+The solution is pretty simple.
 Put your battery inside the drone, connect your drone with your phone and see if it has a firmware update available.
-If it prompts you for update, update it.
+If it prompts you for the update, update it.

 4. Charger is not providing enough current

-It is always recommended to use DJI official charger for DJI Spark and other drones.
-But if you are using a third-party charger to try waking up your battery, this could be the problem.
+Using the DJI official charger for DJI Spark and other drones are always recommended.
+But if you use a third-party charger to try waking up your battery, this could be the problem.

-If you have the official DJI Spark charger, use that else try using a compatible charger that can provide 3A current at 5V to your drone.
+If you have the official DJI Spark charger, use that else, try using a compatible charger that can provide a 3A current at 5V to your drone.

 5. USB cable is damaged

-If the charger is compatible, the next thing you should check is your USB cable.
+If the charger is compatible, you should check your USB cable next.
 If you are using a cheap USB cable, that can also hamper your DJI Spark charging.

-Since USB cables are pretty common in any household, you can try a few cables and check if any of them work.
+Since USB cables are common in any household, you can try a few cables and check if they work.
 Else, just order a new one from Amazon and try with that.

-DJI Spark will draw a larger current (5A) so make sure the USB cable you are using is of high quality and avoid connectors if possible as they tend to heat up and can be damaging to your drone.
+DJI Spark will draw a larger current (5A), so make sure the USB cable you are using is high quality and avoid connectors if possible as they tend to heat up and damage your drone.

 6. Physical damage to drone or battery

-If you have crashed your drone and have physically damaged the drone or the battery, that can also be the reason for your DJI Spark battery not charging.
+If you have crashed your drone and have physically damaged the drone or the battery, that can also be why your DJI Spark battery is not charging.

 Inspect your drone carefully and try to assess the extent of the damage.
-If. you see clear signs of deformation on the battery pack, I would assume disposing it safely as it is not safe to use anymore.
+If you see clear signs of deformation on the battery pack, I would assume disposing it of safely as it is not safe to use anymore.

-Even if you don’t see clear signs of damage on the body of the drone or the battery, there might be damage to the internal circuitary.
+Even if you don’t see clear signs of damage on the body of the drone or the battery, there might be damage to the internal circuitry.

-If your drone is in warranty, you can contact DJI else seek out a local repair shop that can have a look at your drone.
+If your drone is under warranty, you can contact DJI else seek out a local repair shop that can have a look at your drone.

 7. Temperature too high or too low